REDMarti-sd/create-react-wptheme/README.md

 ## Still Up To Date!

-May 6, 2020
+August 18, 2025
 <br />
-Just wanted to note that version [v3.4.1](https://github.com/facebook/create-react-app/releases/tag/v3.4.1) of [Create-React-App](https://create-react-app.dev/) is still the latest.
+As of now, version [v5.1.0](https://github.com/facebook/create-react-app/releases/tag/v5.1.0) of [Create React App](https://create-react-app.dev/) is the latest release.

 If you have a theme made with an earlier version of `create-react-wptheme` and want to update it to the latest code, [just follow these instructions](#updating-existing-themes).